mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 **3. The Lebesgue integral of a measurable positive function**

-So far we have defined the Lebesgue integral for simple functions, now we will begin to define it more generally; however, we won't go all the way and define the final Lebesgue integral -- rather, we will only define the Lebesgue integral for positive-valued functions.
+So far we have defined the Lebesgue integral for simple functions, now we will begin to define it more generally; however, we won't go all the way and define the final, general Lebesgue integral -- rather, we will only define the Lebesgue integral for positive-valued functions.
 For this definition, we will use the Lebesgue integral of simple functions:

 <span style="color:#0060C6">**Definition 10:** Given a measure space $(F, \mathcal{F}, \mu)$ and measurable space $(H, \mathcal{H})$ where $H \subseteq \mathbb{R}$ and a positive measurable function $f : F \rightarrow H$, the **Lebesgue integral of this positive function** is defined as</span>